 In lieu of a permanent certificate of occupancy, a temporary certificate of occupancy shall be issued for a period of two (2) years.
 Prior to the expiration of the two-year period, the applicant may either install the additional parking shown on the site plan and apply for issuance of a permanent certificate of occupancy, or apply to the Planning Board after the use has been in operation a minimum of eighteen (18) months for a determination as to whether or not the initial parking area provided is adequate.
 If the Planning Board determines that the parking facility is adequate as originally constructed, the performance guaranties shall be released and a permanent certificate of occupancy issued.
 If, however, the Planning Board determines the partial off-street parking area is not adequate, the applicant shall be required to install the additional parking facilities in accordance with the terms of the performance guaranties prior to issuance of a permanent certificate of occupancy.

-Any change of use on a site for which the Planning Board may have approved a partial paving of offstreet parking areas to a use which requires more parking spaces than are provided on the site shall require submission of a new site plan.
+(6) Any change of use on a site for which the Planning Board may have approved a partial paving of off-street parking areas to a use which requires more parking spaces than are provided on the site shall require submission of a new site plan.

 Size of spaces.